 - Injury or illness caused by negligence at work

-- Injuries caused by the negligent or reckless acts of another person
+- Injuries caused by the negligent or reckless acts of another person such as motor vehicle collisions

 - Vandalism and deliberate damage by a third party